 Yes, bring in your frame and we will cut it to size.
 Call ahead if you need it same day to ensure stock.

 Yes, kind of.
 Sometimes we get glass in that wasn’t fabricated correctly.
-Often it gets returned to the manufacturer, but we have quite a few pieces hanging around.
+Often it gets returned to the manufacturer, but we usually have quite a few pieces hanging around.
+They won't be perfect.
 Almost everything is tempered, so it can’t be altered.
-The majority of what we have is 3/8″ clear tempered glass for showers or railings.
-We will give you a deal on it but call ahead to schedule an appointment.
+The majority of what we have is 3/8″ clear tempered glass for showers.
+We will give you a deal on it, but call ahead to schedule an appointment.
 We’ll be happy to keep it out of the landfill (architectural glass isn’t recyclable.)